kai-vu/zorro/README.md

 The text similarity function we use is the cosine similarity of TFIDF bag-of-words vectors.

 ## References
--NaghdiPour, A., Kruit, B., Chen,J., and Schlobach, S. (2024).
+- NaghdiPour, A., Kruit, B., Chen,J., and Schlobach, S. (2024).
 Knowledge Representation and Engineering for Smart Diagnosis of Cyber Physical Systems.
 SOFLIM2KG-SemIIM@ISWC.

--NaghdiPour, A., Kruit, B., Chen,J., and Schlobach, S. (2024).
+- NaghdiPour, A., Kruit, B., Chen,J., and Schlobach, S. (2024).
 Intelligent Fault Diagnosis of Cyber Physical Systems using Knowledge Graphs.
 International Conference Knowledge Engineering and Knowledge Management.
--Akhbardeh, F., Desell, T., & Zampieri, M. (2020, December).
+- Akhbardeh, F., Desell, T., & Zampieri, M. (2020, December).
 MaintNet: A Collaborative Open-Source Library for Predictive Maintenance Language Resources.
 In Proceedings of the 28th International Conference on Computational Linguistics: System Demonstrations (pp. 7-11).